Rob Beveridge: Illawarra Hawks (2015–2019)

 On 22 June 2015, Beveridge was appointed head coach of the Illawarra Hawks.
 After leading the Hawks to a semi-final appearance in the 2015–16 NBL season, he re-signed with the club for a further four years in March 2016.
 In the 2016–17 season, Beveridge guided the Hawks to the NBL Grand Final, where they lost 3–0 to the Perth Wildcats in the best-of-five series.
 In January 2019, he coached his 300th NBL game.
 On 20 February 2019, following the conclusion of the 2018–19 NBL season, Beveridge parted ways with the Hawks.
-It was reportedly an ugly split with the Hawks, with Beveridge describing his final season as the "worst environment" of his life.
+It was reportedly an ugly split, with Beveridge describing his final season with the Hawks as the "worst environment" of his life.

 During the 2019 off-season, Beveridge narrowly missed out on the Sydney Kings head coach vacancy.
 He subsequently served as a talent scout for the Washington Wizards in the 2019–20 NBA season.